 Humidifiers typically have warranty periods ranging from 6 months to 2 years.
 Warranties generally cover defects in materials or manufacturing, but they do not cover damage resulting from accident, misuse, water aberration, or unauthorized repairs and alterations.

-There are a few CPAP humidifier types that have several differences between them.
+When shopping for CPAP humidifiers, you can choose between a built-in or integrated humidifier and a standalone humidifier.
 Built-in and integrated humidifiers will only work with the specific machine they are designed for.
 Standalone humidifiers have broader compatibility to work with a variety of CPAP machines.

 Integrated humidifiers plug into the CPAP machine they are intended for and will only work with that machine.
 This provides the advantage of easily being able to remove it for traveling, storage, cleaning, and other purposes.